-We have audited the financial statements of Holbrook Academy for the year ended 31 August 2016 which comprise of the Statement of Financial Activities, the Balance Sheet, the Cash Flow Statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", the Charities SORP 2015 and the Annual Accounts Direction 2015 to 2016 issued by the Education Funding Agency.
+We have audited the financial statements of Holbrook Academy for the year ended 31 August 2017 which comprise of the Statement of Financial Activities, the Balance Sheet, the Cash Flow Statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and the Annual Accounts Direction 2016 to 2017 issued by the Education and Skills Funding Agency.